engyasin/Offline_MOT/paper/paper.md

 The specific case for extracting trajectories from top view, stationary traffic videos (for pedestrians, cyclists and vehicles) lacks targeted open source solutions in the literature.
 Therefore, the development of this package is directed towards helping researchers in the field of traffic analysis or any other fields where trajectories of moving objects are needed.

-With the help of this package, the trajectories from a dataset of the cyclists’ behavior in TU Clausthal were extracted successfully.
+With the help of this package, the extraction of trajectories from a cyclists’ behavior dataset in TU Clausthal will be done.
+The package has proved its ability of producing very accurate results for different scenes and conditions in these videos.
 The dataset itself will be published later.

 # Example Usage

 This package can be installed simply by cloning the GitHub repository.
-Additionally, a few requirements should be installed at the start.
+But at the start, a few requirements should be installed.
 This can be done by running the following command inside the main directory:

 ```
 $ pip install -r requirements.txt